 The human body is fascinating.
 As Science progresses, we have only recently begun to come to understand how the endocannabinoid system affects us.
-With looming legalization across much of the United States, understanding how this system works and responds to phytocannabiniods has just begun.
-Phytocannabiniods are cannabinoids such as CBD, Delta 9 THC, CBC, CBN, and Delta 8 THC (just to name the most known ones) which come directly from plants(phyto).
-As the science comes out, it is essential that the public gain knowledge from a reputable source on this body system.
+With looming legalization across much of the United States, understanding how this system works and responds to phytocannabinoids has just begun.
+Phytocannabinoids are cannabinoids such as CBD, Delta 9 THC, CBC, CBN, and Delta 8 THC (just to name the most known ones) which come directly from plants(phyto).
+As science comes out, it is essential that the public gain knowledge from a reputable source on this body system.

 What is the Endocannabinoid System and How Does It Work?

 The Endocannabinoid system naturally produces the endocannabinoids; Anandamide and 2-AG, which help to regulate the body’s homeostasis.
 What this means, is that when the body is under stress or pain, the body seeks to balance itself by pushing these neurotransmitters to respond with endocannabinoids (Thus the body attempts to rebalance itself).

 Phytocannabinoids are the cannabinoids that occur in plant material.
 They are not naturally occurring in the human body, however, they fit into the endocannabinoid system when introduced to the human body.
 Each of the phytocannabinoids have vastly different effects on the endocannabinoid system.